vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 Light in Universe Mass in Universe
 3,600
 5,000
 By coincidence, the visible universe has about as many galaxies as our galaxy has stars.
-By "visible" universe, we mean every- thing within 13.8 billion light years, which is as far as light has been able to travel since the Big Bang (see Sec.
+By "visible" universe, we mean everything within 13.8 billion light years, which is as far as light has been able to travel since the Big Bang (see Sec.
 D.1; p.
 392).

 the impossibility of our continuing exponential growth in energy.
 All kinds of reasons will preclude continued energy growth, including the fact that human population cannot continue indefinite growth on this planet.
 We will address space colonization fantasies in Chapter 4.
  10